Rational Homotopy Equivalence: Preliminaries on simplicial sets with effective homology

 \section{Preliminaries on simplicial sets with effective homology}

 We will work with simplicial sets.
-For basic concepts on simplicial sets, we refer to comprehensive sources \cite{M, C, GJ}.
-In this section, we show briefly what we need to use an algorithmic approach to the homotopy theory of simplicial sets.
+For basic information on simplicial sets, we refer to the comprehensive sources \cite{M, C, GJ}.
+In this section, we summarize the results we need for an algorithmic approach to the homotopy theory of simplicial sets.